marcinduma/LTRCLD-2557/docs/infra-config.md

 **"AWS site should be added now, stay on the same page! "**

-### 7. Hit "Add site button one more time to add Azure site
+### 7. Hit "Add site" button one more time to add Azure site

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image20.png" width = 800>